 President Trump and the Kremlin have denied allegations that Russia and the Trump campaign colluded in the 2016 presidential election – but the probe into suspicions of Russian meddling forged ahead, culminating on Friday, March 22, when Special Counsel Robert Mueller submitted his long-awaited report to Attorney General Bill Barr.

-A special counsel was appointed to investigate potential wrongdoing more than one year ago, and the team has already brought multiple charges against people associated with the presidential campaign.
+Mueller was appointed to investigate potential wrongdoing more than one year ago, and his team subsequently brought multiple charges against people associated with the presidential campaign.

-Read on for a breakdown of what has happened in the Russia investigation thus far and what it means for the administration.
+Read on for a breakdown of the Russia investigation and what it means for the administration.

-Multiple investigators are looking into just how broad the scope of Russia’s involvement in the 2016 presidential election is and if the foreign nation had any interaction with the Trump campaign.
+Multiple investigators were looking into just how broad the scope of Russia’s involvement in the 2016 presidential election was and if the foreign nation had any interaction with the Trump campaign.

-Investigators are also looking at the financial ties between some Trump associates and the Kremlin.
+Investigators were also looking at the financial ties between some Trump associates and the Kremlin.

-Multiple congressional committees have launched probes into Russia’s attempts to influence the election.
+Multiple congressional committees launched probes into Russia’s attempts to influence the election.

-The House Intelligence Committee released its heavily redacted final report of its investigation in April 2018.
-It said there was "no evidence" of collusion.
+The House Intelligence Committee released its heavily redacted final report of its investigation in April 2018, which said there was "no evidence" of collusion.

-Mueller’s investigation has led to multiple charges – although none are directly related to misconduct from the campaign.
+Mueller’s investigation led to multiple charges – although none were directly related to misconduct from the campaign.

 In his leading role, Mueller took over an ongoing investigation into Paul Manafort's financial dealings in Ukraine.
 In August 2018, Manafort was convicted of eight bank and tax fraud charges, becoming the first campaign associate of Trump's to be found guilty by a jury.